Sistemo v0.5.0: Storage-Driven Machine Lifecycle

 • Command aliases ls for list, rm for delete, show for status

-• Boot from volume — use --volume to deploy a VM from an existing root volume
+• Boot from volume — use --volume to deploy a machine from an existing root volume